learner2102/Movie-Recommdation-System/README.md

 # Results:

-* most watched movies recommdations
+* most watched movies recommendations
-* most rated movies recommdations
+* most rated movies recommendations
-* Recommdations based on genres
+* Recommendations based on genres
-* Recommdations of movies correlated to each other
+* Recommendations of movies correlated to each other
-* Recommdations of movies watched by common users
+* Recommendations of movies watched by common users